-7000km 8000km on a 2014 FJR1300 so feel able to give a detailed review of the bike and talk about some good and bad points the bike has that have not been explored in the other brief reviews online that seem mostly based on short rides.
-First a recap how I ended up with a FJR1300.
-(Feel free to skip down to the beginning of the review titled Drivetrain)
+I have now completed a few tours and (40,000km as of October 2016) on a 2014 FJR1300 and feel able to give a detailed review of the bike and talk about some its strengths and weaknesses.
+I feel the bikes character has never really been fully explored in the other brief magazine reviews online that seem mostly based on short rides and are rehashed press releases.

 Even without those two electronic features there is still a lot of technology.
 You can read about specs galore elsewhere on the net as most reviews seem full of that but very short on actual ‘bike review’.

 The 1300cc engine is powerful and turbine smooth up to 4000rpm where it gets a mild buzz that you feel in the bars.
 I rarely exceed this rev point with local speed limits and as there is ample torque available from 1000rpm.
 2000-4000rpm covers 90 percent of the riding I do on backroads and minor highways.
 People react differently to vibrations on different types of engines.
 Some people dislike inline four buzz, some dislike v-twin thump, others never notice either but if you are someone who is sensitive to buzz then I rate the FJR’s higher rpm engine buzz very low but it is certainly not without buzz.
 (2016 notepad.
 Hoping back on the FJR after riding the 3 cylinder MT-09 the engine seems so silky smooth compared to the inline 3 raspy engine but at higher speeds sitting at 5000rpm or more then buzz is noticeable and I presume this is why people in USA with the 80 mph speed limits instead of 60 mph here wanted a higher final drive ratio however for me really not an issue)